Developers sidelined in Moscow's $50 billion building bonanza

 Sales fell by as much as 30 percent in 2015 and although the market started to recover last year, Moscow's resettlement plan, which aims to move almost a tenth of its population out of ageing low-rise apartment buildings known as "khrushchyovki", had been seen as a potential lifeline.

-In previous smaller city programmes, real estate companies were able to sell some of the flats in a block in exchange for building it and had hoped this approach would be used again.
+In previous smaller city programs, real estate companies were able to sell some of the flats in a block in exchange for building it and had hoped this approach would be used again.

 "There will be no developers...
 Those who have construction facilities can take part in a tender and in the event of victory will get an order as contractors," Marat Khusnullin said of the plan to move people into new homes.